Drusy/drusy.github.io/cv-resume.md

 Set up of an application with 3 people in order to pilot a robot using manual control (**Qt** graphical user interface) or autopilot by camera.
 The goal of the project was to make the entire robot based on a **Raspberry PI** and make it follow people.
 Initialization of tracking algorithm as **Meanshift** with a color filtered image to track a red item.

-￼￼￼￼￼
-￼￼￼￼Use of project management software and version control tools.
+Use of project management software and version control tools.

 [For more informations, look at the project link.](/articles/raspberry-robot/)